Steel structure splicing includes splicing in the workshop and on-site. The splicing methods include welding and bolting. We should implement…

-Different production processes and use functions largely determine the span of the metal building.
-Some owners even require steel building manufacturers to determine a more economical span based on their useful features.
-A reasonable span should decide according to the height of the steel building.
-When the column height and load are constant, the span increases appropriately.
-The increase in steel consumption of the rigid frame is not apparent, but it saves space, the foundation cost is low, and the comprehensive benefits are considerable.
+Its intended use and production processes primarily determine the span of a metal building.
+Some owners may even request that the manufacturer determine a more economical span based on the specific requirements of the building.
+A reasonable span should be defined based on the height of the steel building.
+When the column height and load remain constant, increasing the span can save space, minimize foundation costs, and provide overall cost benefits despite a slight increase in steel consumption for the rigid frame.

 Steel Structure Detail-Roof slope

-The roof slope decides according to comprehensive factors, including the roof structure, the drainage slope length, and the columns’ height.
-Generally, it is 1/10 ~ 1/30.
-Studies have shown that different roof slopes significantly impact the amount of steel used in rigid steel frames.
-The following results from the calculation and analysis of the steel consumption under different roof slopes with a single span of 42m and an eave height of 6m.
+The roof slope is determined based on several factors, including the roof structure, the slope length for drainage, and the height of the columns.
+Typically, roof slopes range from 1/10 to 1/30.
+Research has shown that different roof slopes significantly impact the amount of steel used in rigid steel frames.
+The following results are based on calculations and analysis of steel consumption under different roof slopes, with a single span of 42 meters and an eaves height of 6 meters.

-So for a single-span rigid frame, a better way to reduce the weight of the rigid frame is to increase the roof slope.
-The larger the hill, the less steel is used.
-However, the situation is different for a multi-span frame.
-A large slope will increase the amount of metal used in the frame.
-It is because a large hill will increase the length of the inner column.
+Therefore, for a single-span rigid frame, a way to reduce its weight is to increase the roof slope, as a larger slope means less steel is required.
+However, this does not hold for a multi-span frame.
+A steep slope will increase the metal used in the frame, resulting in a more extended inner column.

-- When there is a mezzanine structure, the net height of the mezzanine and the height of the mezzanine beam;
+- The net height of the mezzanine structure and the height of the mezzanine beam when present.

-- Height of crane beam and crane hook when the crane is available.
+- The height of the crane beam and crane hook when a crane is available.

 Steel Structure Detail-Bracing

-In the longitudinal structure of the portal frame, a complete bracing system should arrange to form a whole spatial structural system.
-The rigidity of the frame ensures the lateral stability of the lightweight portal frame in the width direction to resist the lateral load.
+The use of bracing in the longitudinal structure of a portal frame is crucial for the overall stability and functionality of the building.
+A comprehensive bracing system must be implemented to form a cohesive spatial structural system.
+The frame’s rigidity ensures the lateral stability of the lightweight portal frame in the width direction, which helps it resist lateral loads effectively.

-Due to the weak stiffness of the longitudinal structure in the length direction, it is necessary to set bracing in the longitudinal direction to ensure its longitudinal stability.
-The bracing forces are mainly longitudinal wind load, crane braking force, earthquake action, and temperature action.
-When calculating the internal strength of the brace, the joints are generally assumed to be hinged, and the effect of eccentricity ignores.
-The general support is considered according to the tie bean.
-Therefore, a two-way arrangement is suitable.
+The longitudinal structure of a portal frame is susceptible to instability in the length direction due to its weak stiffness.
+Installing bracing in the longitudinal direction is imperative to ensure its longitudinal stability.
+The bracing system must withstand various forces, including longitudinal wind loads, crane braking forces, earthquake forces, and temperature changes.
+When calculating the strength of the brace, the joints are typically treated as hinges, and the impact of eccentricity is ignored.
+The bracing system design considers the support provided by tie beams, making a two-way arrangement the preferred solution.